onzfonz/comp227/src/content/7/en/part7e.md

 The security holes have of course been patched, but there is no guarantee that there couldn't be anymore.

 One needs to remain vigilant when using libraries; if there are security updates to those libraries, it is advisable to update those libraries in one's applications.
+I would also recommend that you continue updating node.
+While we did not start that here, this is a good reason for using nvm, since we can more easily make the switch.
 Security updates for Express are found in the [library's documentation](https://expressjs.com/en/advanced/security-updates.html) and the ones for Node are found in [this blog](https://nodejs.org/en/blog/).